nomisreual/git_alert/README.md

 ## Installation:

-The application is now available on PyPI, so you can install it using pip:
+The application is now available on **PyPI**, so you can install it using _pip_:

 ```
 pip install git_alert
 ```

-Alternatively, you can use pipx to make it globally available:
+Alternatively, you can use _pipx_ to make it globally available:

 ```
 pipx install git_alert